Are you looking for the best overdrive pedal for your guitar rig?

 There is a MKV version of this pedal but I’m including the MKIV because it is more flexible and includes an easy-access 9V battery compartment.

-Aside from the typical volume, tone, and drive controls, we have two extra tone controls.
+Aside from the typical volume, tone, and overdrive controls, we have two extra tone controls.
 One will cut/boost 100hz by 12db.
 The other will cut/boost 500hz by 12db.

 There’s also a toggle switch so you can get the tone from the original 1994 Green Rhino pedal.

-Overall – this is one seriously great sounding overdrive.
+Overall – this is one seriously great sounding overdrive pedal.

 The Joyo Vintage Overdrive is based on that classic green overdrive pedal that I’ve already discussed far too much in this article.

-There’s nothing too remarkable about this pedal – it does everything you’d expect and includes the usual volume, tone, and drive controls.
+There’s nothing too remarkable about this guitar pedal – it does everything you’d expect and includes the usual volume, drive, and tone knob.

 The big difference?
 The price.
 It is the most affordable overdrive pedal on this list.